Mary in the Plan of Redemption

 Answer: What if Mary said "No"?
 You fancy that God's plan would have come to a halt, and the incarnation would not occur.
 But that is a foolish thought!
 God does not have to use coercion to accomplish His unchanging plans.
 He Himself had predestined Mary for that very purpose, that she should willingly be the mother of the Lord according to the flesh.

 In the same page we read how the angel also told Zechariah that his wife would conceive and have a son.
 Again the angel was not asking permission.
 Unlike Mary, Zechariah did not believe.
 What happened?
 Did that alter God's plan?
 No, not one bit.
-Zechariah and Elizabeth still had a son, John, as determined and planned by God.
+Zechariah and Elizabeth still had a son, John, as determined and planned by God in eternity.

 God orchestrated the history of salvation according to His eternal plan.
 We should therefore look to Him in adoration and with everlasting gratitude for the redemption which was planned before the world begun and which was perfectly unfolded by the invisible hand of the sovereign and almighty God.